ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES ACT, 2005 (AODA)

 Accessibility Policy and Multi-Year Plan

-This accessibility policy and plan outlines the actions Octacom Limited (Octacom) has and will put in place to improve opportunities for individuals with disabilities.
-It will be implemented in accordance with the timeframes set out in the Customer Service and Integrated Accessibility Standards under the Accessibility for Ontarians with Disabilities Act (“AODA”).
-The Accessibility Plan will be reviewed every five years.
+This accessibility policy and plan outlines the actions Octacom Limited (Octacom) has put in place to improve opportunities for individuals with disabilities.
+It is implemented in accordance with the timeframes set out in the Customer Service and Integrated Accessibility Standards under the Accessibility for Ontarians with Disabilities Act (“AODA”).
+The Accessibility Plan is reviewed every five years.

 Statement of Commitment

 Octacom is committed to ensuring its policies, practices and procedures for the provision of its services are consistent with the legislation in the locations in which it does business to effectively provide services to individuals with disabilities.

 Octacom is committed to providing its services, and treating all individuals in a way that allows them to maintain their dignity and independence, and is committed to providing equal opportunity for individuals with disabilities to access, use and benefit from its services.
 Octacom is committed to meeting the needs of individuals with disabilities in a timely manner and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA and its Standards.

 Octacom is committed to excellence in servicing clients and visitors with disabilities, including: